From Translation to Innovation: Why Japanese Copywriting Matters for Global Brands

 - Avoid direct translations—what works in Western markets may fail in Japan without proper localization.

-Companies often mistakenly believe any fluent speaker can be a copywriter.
+Companies often mistakenly believe that any fluent speaker can be a copywriter.
 However, copywriting is a learned skill, much like coding, graphic design, or sales strategy.
-The best copywriters train extensively, refine their craft over years, and consistently produce results.
+The best copywriters train extensively, refine their craft over the years, and consistently produce results.

 Editors: The Quality Gatekeepers